-A yogurt-esque treat made from sweet buffalo milk that is traditionally spiced with cinnamon and cardamom that Bhaktapur is known for.
-In Nepali, it is called ‘juju dhau‘ which literally translates as “the king of curds.”
+Bkahtapur is known for King Curd, a yogurt-esque treat made from sweet buffalo milk that is traditionally spiced with cinnamon and cardamom.
+In Nepali, it is called ‘juju dhau’ which literally translates as “the king of curds.”
 Thus, it also goes by the name of “Royal Curd.”
-I made it a daily ritual to get my curd, sometimes twice a day depending on how hungry I was between the 10:30 am serving of lunch and the 7 pm serving of dinner.
+I made it a daily ritual to get my curd, sometimes twice a day depending on how hungry I was.
 Quite thick and having a distinctly rich taste, the curd I ate was sourced from a shop only frequented by those having the knowledge of its whereabouts.
 It was my favorite snack and without a doubt, the best curd I tasted while in Nepal was Bhaktapur’s finest.

 2. Do a Homestay in Changu Narayan

 About 20 minutes by bus north of Bhaktapur is a rural historic village called Changu Narayan.
 In the local language, it means “God’s Village,” a fitting name given its geographical position perched high on a hilltop that overlooks all of Kathmandu Valley.
 It was there that I was given the opportunity to experience daily life with a native Nepalese family.
 Dhruba KC is a village local who runs a homestay/guesthouse called ‘ Village Villa,’ where he invites volunteers to help maintain his household and in return, teaches them about the Nepalese way of life.
 It was by far the best ten days of my trip in Nepal.
 I met a great group of like-minded travelers who became like family to me, bathed outdoors via a handpump with cows watching me, and learned things about Nepalese culture by going this homestay route.
 During my time there, I helped Dhurba create a website for his homestay.